DCodeAus/SimplePokemonAPIProject/Readme.md

 - Maybe a Pokedex lookup

 #Inspired by another Pokemon project found online for Hacktoberfest, this is barebones and would be a great starter project.

+As per most JS packages if you are going to further develop this, its worth running: npm init npm init @eslint/config@latest